Back to California

 License Plates for Human Trafficking Awareness

-This law creates a special license plate program to raise money for helping survivors of human trafficking in California.
+This law creates a special license plate program to raise awareness about human trafficking and funds grants to help survivors through the Survivors of Human Trafficking License Plate Fund.

 What This Bill Does

-• Establishes the Survivors of Human Trafficking License Plate Fund where money from these special plates will be deposited.
+• Establishes the Survivors of Human Trafficking License Plate Fund for revenue from these plates.

-• Requires OES to provide grants to community-based organizations that offer direct services to vulnerable individuals in areas with high concentrations of human trafficking.
+• Requires OES to provide grants to community-based organizations that offer direct services to vulnerable individuals in areas with high concentrations of human trafficking, upon appropriation by the Legislature.

 Who It Names or Affects

-• Community organizations that help survivors of human trafficking
+• Community-based organizations that provide direct services to survivors of human trafficking

 Terms To Know